 When observing the merit order curve, one will notice that an increase in renewable energy bids will drive down the clearing price (for the same demand curve) and push the more expensive units out of the market.
-This is the reason why wholesale market prices in for example Germany have decreased strongly since the beginning of the Energiewende.
+This is the reason why wholesale market prices in for example Germany have decreased strongly since the beginning of the energy transition, or as folks in Germany call it, the Energiewende.
 Also in Belgium the wholesale prices have decreased over the last years.
-This is not necessarily reflected in lower electricity bills for the end-consumer, because the energy component makes up for one third of the bill.
+This is not necessarily reflected in lower electricity bills for the end-consumer, because the energy component makes up for only one third of the bill.
 Taxes, levies and distribution tariffs make up for the other two-thirds.

 One also observes that the market clearing power plant receives its marginal cost, while for the other plants the clearing price is higher than their running cost.
 The difference between the clearing price and the marginal cost is known as the inframarginal rent.
 Inframarginal rents are needed to recover fixed generation costs.
 Only if the market clearing price is higher than the sum of the marginal and fixed cost for most of the time, the technology will be attractive for investors.
 Investment in generation capacity is of crucial importance for the security of supply.
 To lower investment risks in generation capacity, grid operators can implement capacity mechanisms.

 Take advantage of the opportunities in the markets